 Our products (capsule, topical, sublingual, transdermal, etc.) are all natural and use a proprietary, solvent-less infusion process utilizing select oils, fatty acids, lipids, and essential oils to increase cannabinoid bioavailability.
 Bioavailability of CBDa, CBD, THCa, THC, or CBN varies greatly by delivery method.
-Due to our formulations, HVV products have been found to have a much higher rate of bioavailability, which means patients can use less for the desired results.
-Each product we make has a consumer-first focus, whether it is for the medicinal market or recreational market.
-HVV is dedicated to lab tested, accurately dosed, ethically-made products, extracts and flower.
+Due to our formulations, HVV products have been found to have a much higher rate of bioavailability, which means consumers can use less for the desired results.
+Each product we make has a consumer-first focus, whether it is for the medicinal market or recreational market we remain dedicated to transparency with listed ingredients that are lab tested, accurately dosed, and of the highest quality.